atulya2109/TD3-MuJoCo/README.md

 ## Project Evolution

 This project started with a Deep Deterministic Policy Gradient (DDPG) implementation.
-However, we encountered stability issues during training - the agent struggled to learn consistently and performance was unreliable.
+However, stability issues were encountered during training - the agent struggled to learn consistently and performance was unreliable.

-To address these challenges, we transitioned to Twin Delayed Deep Deterministic Policy Gradient (TD3), which incorporates several improvements over DDPG:
+To address these challenges, the implementation was transitioned to Twin Delayed Deep Deterministic Policy Gradient (TD3), which incorporates several improvements over DDPG:
 - Twin Q-networks to reduce overestimation bias
 - Delayed policy updates for more stable learning
 - Target policy smoothing to reduce variance